 - It will order a new trial (at the lower court level)

 - It will remand the case (send it back) to the lower court with clear instructions on how to fix the matter at issue in the appeal (this is a common remedy when there have been sentencing errors)

 If you want to appeal your case, you need to act relatively quickly.
 For misdemeanor and infraction cases, you have just 30 days from the date of judgement to file a “Notice of Appeal.”
 For felony cases, you have just 60 days.

 Not every criminal defense lawyer is a good fit for appellate work.
 You need to hire an attorney with experience successfully appealing verdicts.
-Contact our firm today to learn how our Redwood City, California criminal appeal lawyer team can help you.
-We look forward to learning more about your case.
+Contact us today to learn how our Redwood City, California criminal appeal lawyer from The Morales Law Firm can help you.